How Much Does Ice Dam Removal Cost? [2024 Data]

 Photo: soupstock / Adobe Stock

-Once you take care of your ice dam, here are some additional costs to keep in mind.
+Once you take care of your ice dam, there are some additional costs to keep in mind to prevent future issues.

 Maintenance

-Consider investing in regular gutter cleaning to keep your roof in tip-top shape.
+Consider investing in regular gutter cleaning to keep your roof in tip-top shape and help prevent ice dams from forming.
 Melted snowfall can back up in your gutters, turn into ice when temperatures drop below freezing, and potentially lead to ice dams.
-To prevent this, plan for gutter cleaning costs, which average $160.
+To prevent this, plan for gutter cleaning costs at least once per year, which average around $160.

-5 signs you have an ice dam, including snow not melting on roof edges
+5 signs of an ice dam forming illustrated, including snow not melting on roof edges

 Roof Inspection

-Another important thing you should budget for is the cost of a roof inspection, which runs $230 on average.
-An inspection can help you discover any areas of concern like damaged shingles, water damage, holes, and more.
-These issues should be fixed before the harsh winter weather arrives.
+Another important thing you should budget for is the cost of a roof inspection, which totals around $230, on average.
+A roof inspection can help you discover any areas of concern like damaged shingles, water damage, holes, and more that can result from ice dams.
+You should plan to fix these issues before the harsh winter weather arrives.

 DIY Ice Dam Removal vs. Hiring a Pro